-If you missed the conference, don’t worry, we have several resources to help you explore the discussions: an overview through Tweets, panel summaries, transcripts of some presentations, and both a five minute and full-length videos of Panel One with Steven Pinker and Daniel Dennett.
+If you missed the conference, don’t worry, we have several resources to help you explore the discussions: panel summaries, and both a five minute and full-length videos of Panel One with Steven Pinker and Daniel Dennett.

 Unlearning Violence: Evidence and Policies for Early Childhood Development and Peace